Inbibo/shift_docs/docs/getting_started/basics/batch.md

 >
 > `shift_batch_lite.bat "path_to_workflow_file/workflow.sft" myInt=1 myFloat=5.6 myBool=True myList=[1, 2.5, 0.03, 'Hello World'] myString='Shift is great!'`

-This command allows users to provide initialization for external inputs via a human readable format.
+This command allows users to provide initialization for external inputs via a human-readable format.
 Like it is shown in the example above, an arbitrary number of specific input plug values can be passed to the workflow by formatting the arguments of the command as `<input_plug_name>=<plug_value>`.
-The plug value passed by the call will then be casted to the desired Python object type depending on the type of the plug that it is being set to.
+The plug value passed by the call will then be cast to the desired Python object type depending on the type of the plug that it is being set to.

 > [!WARNING]
 > String type inputs must be wrapped in single quotation marks (`'`), as shown in the example above.
 Double quotation marks (`"`) are special characters that the OS might use to process the command syntax and can lead to unexpected behaviour.